Application of projection algorithms to differential equations: boundary value problems: Preliminaries on Projection Methods

 In an effort to develop the beginnings of a theoretic basis for employment in the non-convex setting, the authors of \cite{BS} explored a feasibility problem on two particular hypersurfaces in $\mathbb{R}^n$: a line and the $n-1$-sphere.
 Among other results, they established local convergence near each of the (possibly two) feasible points.
 More extensive regions of convergence were determined by Borwein and Arag\'{o}n Artacho \cite{AB}.
 The definitive answer, as conjectured in \cite{BS}, was subsequently given by Benoist \cite{Benoist} who established convergence to the nearest feasible point except for starting points lying on a singular set: the hyperplane of symmetry.

-The authors of \cite{BLSSS} showed that local convergence still holds for a line and a smooth hypersurface in $\mathbb{R}^N$, although the basins of convergence may be quite sensitive to small perturbations of the sets.
-Additionally, in \cite{LSS} local convergence was extended to isolated points of intersection for two smooth hypersurfaces in $\R^{N}$.
+Borwein et al.\ \cite{BLSSS} showed that local convergence still holds for a line and a smooth hypersurface in $\mathbb{R}^N$ not intersecting asymptotically, although the basins of convergence may be quite sensitive to small perturbations of the sets.
+Additionally, Lindstrom et al.\ \cite{LSS} extended local convergence to isolated points of intersection for two smooth hypersurfaces in $\R^{N}$.
+The authors of \cite{LLM} showed local convergence for the John von Neumann’s method of alternating projections for sets under regularity conditions.
+Phan \cite{Phan}, and later Phan and Dao \cite{DP}, showed local convergence with \emph{R-linear} convergence rate for the strongly regular system $\{A,B\}$ of superregular sets $A,B$.
+For more details on the history, we again refer the reader to \cite{LS}.